mrjones-plip/Cattrotar/readme.md

     sudo systemctl enable cattrotar
     sudo systemctl start cattrotar
     ```

 You should be good to go!

-# Troubleshooting
+## Troubleshooting

 You can debug the system in syslog with `sudo tail -f /var/log/syslog`.
 I try to do a lot
-of testing and explicit have `except` errors that explicitly tell you what went wrong
+of testing and have `except` errors that explicitly tell you what went wrong
 and how to fix it.
 If all else fails, open an issue and I'l try and help ya!

+## Orange Pi Support

+I've added experimental support for [Orange Pi Zero boards](http://www.orangepi.org/orangepizero/).
+The screen
+doesn't work and I've had problems getting around details as seen in [#4](https://github.com/Ths2-9Y-LqJt6/Cattrotar/issues/4),
+but it does work if you do some hand holding!

 ## Releases